cognizant-ai-lab/nsflow/README.md

     sh build_scripts/build_frontend.sh
     ```

-Note: The above script output should show that `./nsflow` dir contains a module `prebuilt_frontend`
+Note: The above script's output should show that `./nsflow` dir contains a module `prebuilt_frontend`

 - To build and test the wheel locally
     ```bash